 The Arizona Lemon Law’s protections apply to the first 2 years or 24,000 that you own your new vehicle (whichever expires first).
 At that point, you have 6 months to bring an action:

 For a consumer to exercise his or her rights under the Arizona Lemon Law, the consumer must: (i) report the warranty problem to the manufacturer, its agent or its authorized dealer or issuer of a warranty, AND (ii) begin an Arizona Lemon Law action within six months following the earlier of: (a) expiration of the express warranty term, or (b) two years or 24,000 miles following the date of delivery of the vehicle to the consumer, whichever is earlier.

-Those consumers that may be timed out of the Arizona Lemon Law, may still find recovery using other Arizona laws and the federal Magnuson Moss Warranty Act.
+If you are time out of the Arizona Lemon Law, it may still be possible for you to be compensated using other Arizona laws and the federal Magnuson Moss Warranty Act.

 The Magnuson – Moss Warranty Act (a federal Lemon Law)